Roopsagar23001830/Miniproject/README.md

-# 🚌 Real-Time Bus Tracking Management System (SEC)
+# 🚌 A Real-Time Bus Tracking Management System (SEC)

 A smart, real-time GPS-based solution that tracks and monitors college buses through a live dashboard.
 This system enhances student safety and transport efficiency using real-time bus location updates, alerts, and route monitoring.

 ## 🌟 Overview

 This project uses GPS + cloud technologies to:
 - Track bus location in real-time
 - Show bus routes & stop-wise ETA